Review samples supplied by Antipodes Audio

-I tried various power cables but a standard Belden 19364 with Oyaide C-004 is what seemed to work best with the Oladra.
+I tried various power cables but a standard Belden 19364 with Oyaide C-004 worked surprisingly well with the Oladra.
 It seems it does not need special power cables.

 The Oladra’s three feet are something special.
 Comprised of different “slices” under pressure, they are of constrained layer type.
 As the manual does not contain any info about the feet, I asked Mark Cole if there is more they can share, to which designer and owner Mark Jenkins responded:

 “The footers are a sandwich of two different metals with a thick polymer between them.
 The polymer is specifically designed for vibration control and the tension it is under is set to the correct level to give the optimum result.
 The mass and rigidity of the two metal pieces are also an important part of the design.
 With such an inert chassis (due to being a solid alloy and with no parallel surfaces), we wanted to ensure that the Oladra was also as isolated from the rack as possible without messing with timbres.
 We used some very highly regarded footers for comparison and the effect of our footers was to at least match them in terms of isolation (clarity) and to have an imperceptible impact on timbre (making them markedly superior to the alternatives we used for comparison).”